Sefyll – adult mental health

 Meeting other service users with a common understanding has provided some people with a sense of ‘camaraderie’.
 While others felt that being involved has given them a building (or re-building) of confidence and even ‘a purpose in life’.

-- Join our community Share news, resources and info with others on our online social community The Exchange.
+- Join our community share news, resources and info with others on our online social community The Exchange (comming soon)

-- Read related news Read current or past issues of Sefyll News.
+- Keep up to date with related news by reading current or past issues of Sefyll News.

 Further information can be found on the following links: